 Oscar Wilde once said “A man who pays his bills on time is soon forgotten.”.
 But King Solomon also said “The rich rules over the poor, And the borrower becomes the lender’s slave.”.
 Paying bills is part of life and a sign of responsibility in our society.
 But paying the bills sometimes doesn’t come easy; long lines, heavy charges, and time.

 The mobile phone has revolutionized everything — including paying your bills.
-Here are 5 apps and websites for paying bills online in Uganda.
+You can now pay for airtime, data, water, electricity, movie tickets, bus tickets, event tickets and even 3rd party insurance using mobile Apps.
+These apps use your mobile money or your visa debit card to make cashless transactions possible.
+Here are 7 apps and websites for paying bills online in Uganda.

 Xente, a creation of Intel world is a platform available on both web and mobile that helps you purchase airtime, data, tickets and pay for your electricity bill.
 Xente is really easy to use and accepts your Visa debit card as well as MTN Mobile money and Airtel money as payment options.